Support the annual Great British Spring Clean

 Not necessarily.
 If you simply pick up the odd piece of litter which catches your eye when out and about you will be joining many other like minded individuals who routinely pick litter as they go and pop it in the nearest bin or recycle it.

-If you want to take part in a more organised event then litter picking equipment will be helpful/needed.
+If you want to take part in a more organised event then litter picking equipment will be helpful.
 Contact your local authority in the first instance who usually have equipment available to borrow, and at the same time you will be able to register your litter pick with them so they can arrange to collect the litter if needed.
 See our quick guide below for more information.

 What do I do with the litter collected?